kdevnel/ynab-absa-csv-convert-js/README.md

 - Use the /testing/input-sample.csv file in the file uploader
 - You should see a dynamically generated table containing the formatted CSV data on the page
 - You should see a download button to download a formatted CSV file to your computer

+## Bundling updated files to /dist
+To create a set of bundled files in `/dist` run `npm run build` after following the steps to setup a dev environment.